 If you have passed the licence test, the permit will be issued the same day you pay the issuance fee.

 Can I cancel my learner's test appointment date?

 Yes, you can cancel your appointment.
 You will get a refund if you cancel your booking on eNaTIS but remember to cancel the appointment date with the testing centre where you were to write your test at to prevent a backlog.
 However, you can only cancel the test appointment date if you meet one of the conditions outlined below.

 - Attending a funeral (provide a death certificate)

 - Writing exams (provide a timetable)

-DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
-It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
+DISCLAIMER: This article is for general informational purposes only and does not address individual circumstances.
+It is not a substitute for professional advice or help and should not be relied on to make decisions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 Source: Briefly News